Is Your New Car a Lemon?

 The Lemon Law, formally known as the California Song-Beverly Consumer Warranty Act of 1970, requires the manufacturers of certain consumer products to replace or buy back a faulty or defective product after a “reasonable” number of attempts to repair the product have been made.

-The law covers many consumer transactions – not only new vehicles.
+The law covers many consumer transactions – not only new motor vehicles only.
 But if the vehicle you’ve purchased is a lemon, or should you purchase a lemon in the future, resolving the problem begins by learning what the Lemon Law provides.

 Which Vehicles Are Subject to California’s Lemon Law?